dynatrace-ace-services/easy-data-ingest/topology-model/Readme.md

 ## Create entity Container

-- Repeat for Container metrics
+- Repeat for Container metrics with this definition : create entity = `logistics:container`
+    dimension for the extraction rules = `containernr`
+    source ingest for the mapping  = satrt with `container.`temperature,containernr=234321,trucknr=99 40

  Specify its extraction rules `containernr`,
 ![image](https://user-images.githubusercontent.com/40337213/120230192-1aa29680-c24f-11eb-87f0-edbfa8cf1633.png)

 - and specify extraction rules for its attributes `trucknr`.